Surrogate Representation Learning with Isometric Mapping for Gray-box Graph Adversarial Attacks: Related Work

 Zinger et al. \cite{zugner2019adversarial} propose Metattack, an attack model that modifies either the graph structure or node features by the meta-gradient of a trained surrogate model in the gray-box setup, which is the first gradient-based attack model.
 Subsequently, papers \cite{xu2019topology,ma2020towards,lin2020exploratory,chang2020restricted} also take advantage of the gradient information provided by the surrogate in node features and graph structures to propose novel attack strategies and improved schemes.
 These works focus on designing gradient-based gray-box attack strategies based on the meta-gradient obtained from a generally pre-trained surrogate model, a GNN.
 However, a neglected issue is that the GNN stucture, such as the Graph Convolutional Network (GCN) \cite{kipf2016semi}, GraphSage \cite{hamilton2017inductive}, and Chebnet \cite{defferrard2016convolutional}, is a factor affecting the gradient.
 To be more precise, the structure (even the initialized weight parameters) of the GNN affects the representation learning process of the surrogate model, which leads to the different performance of the embedding layer.
 As a result, when the network structure of the surrogate model is not the same as that of the unknown victim model, there will be a considerable variance in the embeddings of the networks, and the transferability of the attack will be limited.
 This paper analyzes the impact of surrogate embedding on gradient-based attackers and illustrates the difficulties in gray-box attacks.

-Inspired by visualization methods \cite{balasubramanian2002isomap,van2008visualizing,mcinnes2018umap,li2020dmt}, our approach introduces isometric mappings to constrain the mapping of the network from the input layer to the embedding layer, allowing the network to retain topological information in forwarding propagation.
+Inspired by visualization methods \cite{balasubramanian2002isomap,van2008visualizing,mcinnes2018umap}, our approach introduces isometric mappings to constrain the mapping of the network from the input layer to the embedding layer, allowing the network to retain topological information in forwarding propagation.